redis/redis-doc/commands/slowlog-reset.md

-This command resets the slow log, clearing all entries in it.
+This command resets the slow log, deleting all entries from it.

-Once deleted the information is lost forever.
+Once deleted, the slow log's information is lost forever.

-@reply
+@return

-@simple-string-reply: `OK`
+@simple-string-reply: `OK`.